minhn4/web-app-container/README.md

 Now, if you want to access this app from outside, you need to expose it to external traffic -> click `Expose` in the top-right corner.
 Next, you can change/add port mapping and protocol if needed; otherwise, leave it 80:blank:tcp -> choose `Load balancer` for `Service type` and name your service -> `Expose`.

 GCP will automatically assign an external IP to this app and you can use that IP address to access the app from outside (e.g., from a browser); the load balancer will distribute the load equally to all the VMs in the node pool.
 You can view all your app services in the `Services & Ingress` tab.

-Now, you can click on the IP address at `External endpoints` line to redirect to your app in your browser.